Do Go On - 350 - Arctic Badass Peter Freuchen

 He's standing on the stage with the microphone.

-hype you up usually with a little bit of weak wordplay and then uh what sorry weak wordplay
+usually with a little bit of weak wordplay.

-and then jess uh boosts him up because d, I don't know why, but he loses confidence.
+And then Jess boosts him up because Dave, I don't know why, but he loses confidence.

 Yes.